Pr0x13/iBrutr/README.md

 Yet Another %100 Working iCloud Bruteforce PoC..

-Tested on Ubuntu, Linux Mint, and OSX Yosimite
+Tested on Ubuntu, Linux Mint, and OSX Yosemite

 Mac Note:Brew needs to be installed from here http://brew.sh/ then from terminal "brew install wget" or just compile it from source